ericakfranz/rrssb/readme.txt

 This plugin is adapted from the RRSSB Github project you can find [here](https://github.com/kni-labs/rrssb).

+There is now an Admin Menu that allows you to customize the look of your buttons.
+You can place the buttons under each of your posts or place the buttons anywhere with the shortcode [rrssb]!

 == Installation ==

 1. Upload `plugin-name.php` to the `/wp-content/plugins/` directory